teresaliau/DSA4213Assignement3/README.md

 ### Step 2: Upload to Google Drive

 Once you have downloaded the models, upload the model folders (`model_full_finetuned` and `model_lora_adapter`) to your Google Drive.
-For simplicity, we recommend uploading them to the `MyDrive` directory of your Google Drive.
+For simplicity, I recommend uploading them to the `MyDrive` directory of your Google Drive.

 ### Step 3: Mount Google Drive in Colab